camunda/camunda-docs/docs/self-managed/zeebe-deployment/security/secure-cluster-communication.md

 There are two formats which can be provided, they are mutually exclusive and attempting to use both at the same time will result in an error.

-### PKCS #12
+### Keystore file

-A PKCS #12 file can be provided.
-It must as per the [RFC](https://datatracker.ietf.org/doc/html/rfc7292):
+A keystore file can be provided.
+Currently only supports PKCS12, it must as per the [RFC](https://datatracker.ietf.org/doc/html/rfc7292):

 - Not have more than 1 certificate-key entry in the file.
 - Have the same password for the keystore and the key password of the only entry.

 The certificate will remain the same as the PEM certificate approach, and it should be a x509 public certificate.
-In addition the private key must also be generated using PKCS8 or PKCS #1 .
+In addition the private key must also be generated using PKCS8.

 ### PEM certificate and keys